paulmillr/noble-hashes/README.md

   - Scope: everything, besides `blake3`, `sha3-addons`, `sha1` and `argon2`, which have not been audited
   - The audit has been funded by [Ethereum Foundation](https://ethereum.org/en/) with help of [Nomic Labs](https://nomiclabs.io)

-It is tested against property-based, cross-library and Wycheproof vectors, and is being fuzzed in [the separate repo](https://github.com/paulmillr/fuzzing).
+It is tested against official (ACVP / KAT) vectors, cross-library chained hashing, sliding-window length sweeps and property-based tests (fast-check), and is being fuzzed in [the separate repo](https://github.com/paulmillr/fuzzing).

 If you see anything unusual: investigate and report.